Long Goodbye (song): Writing

+Music video

+A music video was filmed to promote the single.
+It was directed by Meiert Avis and produced by Paul Spencer for Midnight Films.
+In the US, it received medium rotation on MTV and play on The Record Guide network.
+The video has two versions with different endings, shortly after the scene where Currie pulls down curtains from a window.
+One version ends with a silhouette of Bailey against a bright background.
+The other version ends in a light-hearted moment with Currie beside Bailey at the piano and he thumbs his nose and wiggles his fingers at her.

 Critical reception

 On its release, Ian Cranna of Smash Hits described the song as "slow [and] reflective".
 He questioned the decision to release the song as a single but added, "Nevertheless, it's still their best for ages - a gentle, wistful piano song that recalls 'Sister of Mercy' with an appropriately anguished middle bit.
 And for once they show their true colours as sympathetic real people instead of something out of an advert - fingers crossed for a hit."
 Roger Morton of Record Mirror felt the duo "sound far too sorry for themselves to be hungry with this slow fade to piano blues".
 He added, "Might have been a half-decent song if it hadn't reminded me so much of early Police."